Neptunians/hack.lu-ctf-2021/README.md

 * At last, it applies the string formatting with the **vsprintf** function, now that it is safe to replace the values.
 (Isn't it?)
 * It does not run the query.
 It returns the formatted string, ready to run, with the **commit** function in our database class.

 The fact that he made it's own implementation of a function so critical for security is the lead that we need.
-I took some trying to find a direct vulnerability in this function to SQL-inject, but couldn't find.
+I took some time trying to find a direct vulnerability in this function to SQL-inject, but couldn't find.

 The strategy taken here is flawed, but we can see it clearly in a later step.

 ### Login Validation